Stackdriver/stackdriver-statsd-backend/README.md

 stackdriver-statsd-backend
 ==========================

 Backend plugin for [statsd](https://github.com/etsy/statsd) to publish output to the [Stackdriver](http://www.stackdriver.com) custom metrics API over HTTPS.
+Note that this plugin does not work with [Google Stackdriver](https://cloud.google.com/stackdriver) at this time.

 ### Installation